charliwar/k8s-streamlit/aws/eks/README.md

 # EKS Deployment
-Foldering with config for deploy EKS cluster configured for deploy multiple [streamlit.io](https://streamlit.io/) specifying only repository of streamlit repository code.
+Foldering with config for deploy [EKS - Amazon Elastic Kubenetes Service](https://aws.amazon.com/es/eks/) configured for deploy multiple [streamlit.io](https://streamlit.io/) specifying only repository of streamlit repository code.

 This project enable de posibilities to deploy one EKS cluster with only one kubernetes ELB that discover many streamlit project as you need.